-It’s not unusual to witness confusion between these two options:
+I've seen a lot of confusion between these two options:

-They’re right next to each other in Photoshop’s "Edit" menu, and they both involve changing your image from one color space to another (eg Adobe RGB to sRGB); but they’re vastly different functions, and definitely not interchangeable.
+They’re right next to each other in Photoshop’s "Edit" menu, and they both involve changing your image from one colour space to another (eg Adobe RGB to sRGB); but they’re vastly different functions, and definitely not interchangeable.

-Let’s be clear up front – if you need an image to go from one color profile to another, it’s 99.99999999999% likely that Convert to profile is the one you need.
+Let’s be clear up front – if you need an image to go from one colour profile to another, it’s 99.99999999999% likely that Convert to profile is the one you need.
 Assigning a profile is so darn rare that I can’t think of a single reason why a photographer would need to do it in their day-to-day workflow.